QASP-S® Supervision Requirements

 When in-person supervision requirement places a hardship on the service provider or supervisor, or jeopardizes the provision of services, contact [email protected] to request a variance of this requirement.
 All variances are reviewed by the QABA Board for approval.

 Supervisors communicate performance expectations and evaluate QASP-S®s for overall performance.
+The supervisor must determine which activities qualify for fieldwork hours and if they reflect QABA standards.
 Through observation and modeling, they provide ongoing behavioral skills training and continual performance feedback.
 Supervisors model best practice in all aspects of the ABA field, including technical, professional performance and ethical behavior.
 Supervisors record data and monitor daily progress of QASP-S®’s adherence to and delivery of client behavior therapy plans.

 Supervisor Eligibility Requirements